pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The Jack of one trade is the connector of none."
 --[Eric Weinstein](https://www.youtube.com/watch?v=MmXq97do-tQ&t=2h37m)

+"I'm down by the tracks
+Watching trains go by
+To remind me
+There are places that aren't here"
+--Aaron Weiss, (Carousel)

+"What good's a single wind chime hanging quiet all alone?"
+--Aaron Weiss, (In A Market Dimly Lit)

+"And let there be no doubt:
+So many things and pictures hold us"
+--Aaron Weiss, (Red Cow)

 "Run on, Rabbit, run!
 Before the East sky wakes the sun!